BIDMCDigitalPsychiatry/LAMP-platform/docs/overview.md

-# How does the mindLAMP App Work?
+# How does the mindLAMP app work?
 [![Video Explanation](assets/mindlamp_video.jpg)](https://www.youtube.com/watch?v=yLWyh5x7hxU)

-# How does the LAMP Dashboard Work?
+# How does the LAMP dashboard work?
 [![Video Explanation](assets/dashboard_video.jpg)](https://www.youtube.com/watch?v=vLXCSL6zO6k)

-# What can I Customize to my Study or Clinic?
+# What can I customize to my study or clinic?

-You are able to customize tips in Learn, surveys in Assess, activities in Assess and Manage, and potentially visualizations in Prevent.
+## Learn
+You can customize tips in Learn and by uploading custom content including images, videos, text, etc.

+## Assess
+You are able to create custom surveys and  use surveys from the Division of Digital Psychiatry's survey instrument library.
+You are also able to customize already existing cognitive tests such as Jewels by specifying the number of jewels and time limit.

+## Manage
+You can customize existing activities in Manage such as Breathe by uploading your own audio files.

+## Prevent
+You have the option to program new visualizations in Prevent.
+You are also able to hide any visualizations from patients or participants.